 EPB service checks to ensure that your electronic brake system works efficiently.
 When you reset interval or mileage, the service light turns off.
 Similarly, resetting the oil service turns off the oil light.

 While BMS service gives you the ability to register a new battery and monitor its current, the IMMO function allows you to disable lost keys and program new ones.

-The Autel MaxiCOM MK808BT supports forced DPF regeneration, TPMS sensor relearn, SAS reset and relearn of new parking brake pad.
+The Autel MaxiCOM MK808BT supports forced DPF regeneration, TPMS sensor relearn, SAS reset and relearn of the new parking brake pad.
 These are professional-level functions that experienced auto technicians and fully-fledged auto shops need.